IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 Charlesworth[^56] argues that male over-representation in the development and administration of international human rights law means it should be seen as "international *men's* rights law".
 However, male representation has not lead to men's gender-specific human rights issues being addressed in a meaningful or substantive way.
 For example, Stemple[^57] points out there are no human rights instruments that explicitly address sexual violence against men, and Abramson[^58] says there is discrimination against boys in the children's rights movement.

-The United Nations *Human Rights Committee* is responsible for receiving State reports on International Covenant on Civil and Political Rights and issuing recommendations.
-The Committee has made thirty-seven General Comments on the interpretation of International Covenant on Civil and Political Rights.
+The United Nations *Human Rights Committee* is responsible for receiving State reports on *International Covenant on Civil and Political Rights* and issuing recommendations.
+The Committee has made thirty-seven General Comments on the interpretation of *International Covenant on Civil and Political Rights*.
 General Comment 18 details State obligations under Article 2 (non-discrimination) General Comment 28[^1] details State obligations under Article 3 (The equality of rights between men and women).

 Even though Article 3 of the Covenant requires equal enjoyment of rights for both women and men, there is no official guidance with regards to men's rights.
 General Comment 28 (on equal rights between women and men) focuses entirely on women.
 Paragraph 1 of General Comment 28 states: